 Coconut sugar is still classed as sugar, but it’s a bit less processed than regular sugar.
 It comes from the sap of the coconut plant and retains more fiber and antioxidants than regular sugar.
 However, it’s high in calories and can still raise your blood glucose levels.

 It’s reasonable to classify coconut sugar as sugar because it is similar in composition to other types of sugar.
-Almost 80% of coconut sugar is sucrose, which is just another name for regular white sugar. (source: WebMD
+Almost 80% of it is sucrose, which is just another name for regular white sugar. (source: WebMD)Â

 The rest is what makes the difference between coconut sugar and other types of sweeteners.

 As with other sweeteners, you should be careful and use coconut sugar in moderation.
-It’s still mainly sucrose and can be a factor that contributes to diabetes, heart disease, and other problems. (source: British Dental Journal
+It’s still mainly sucrose and can be a factor that contributes to diabetes, heart disease, and other problems. (source: British Dental Journal)

 The amount of harm that it can do outweighs any small nutritional value that it has.